i2bc/Dual_Seq_Cdiff_Mouse/README.md

 Third-party softwares may be accessible with the [conda](https://docs.conda.io/en/latest/) environment files present in the `07_Fletcher_and_Pruss_analyses/conda_env` repository (command line example: `conda env create -f conda_env/*.yml`)

-To run the snakemake pipeline on a functional example :
+Test snakefile operation on a lightweight example:

 As the differential analysis step is done with the [SARTools](https://github.com/PF2-pasteur-fr/SARTools) package, copy of the `template_script_DESeq2_CL.r` in the `07_Fletcher_and_Pruss_analyses` folder.